iizukanao/picam/INSTALL.md

     $ cd /opt/vc/src/hello_pi/libs/ilclient
     $ make

-If you do not have the above directory, download the firmware from https://github.com/raspberrypi/firmware and copy all the contents inside /opt/vc/src/.
+If you do not have /opt/vc/src/ directory, download the firmware from https://github.com/raspberrypi/firmware and put all the contents under /opt/vc/src/.
+On Raspbian, /opt/vc/src/ is installed by default.

 ## Build picam